 Members of the Rolling Stones introduced each of the performances of the other artists while John Lennon introduced The Rolling Stones.
 The sound quality is very thin based on the medium.
 Yet, listening to all these legendary artists interact with each other and the Stones performances make this one very special.
 We also need to mention that one of the most significant aspects of this show was it served as Brian Jones’ final live Rolling Stone performance.
 There are much better sounding Rolling Stones live albums and so many more with better performances, but the historical significance of these albums and the presence of Lennon, Clapton and the Who fueled this one to be ranked almost number one on our top 10 Rolling Stones live albums list.

 # 1 – ‘Get Yer Ya-Ya’s Out!’: The Rolling Stones in Concert

-As we get to the end of our top 10 Rolling Stones live albums list we turn to the most famous my Rolling Stones Live Album ever released.
+As we get to the end of our top 10 Rolling Stones live albums list we turn to the most famous Rolling Stones Live Album ever released.
 There was no doubt about this one.
-The Rolling Stones live album‘Get Yer Ya-Ya’s Out!’: The Rolling Stones in Concert was released in 1970.
-All the songs released on the album recorded live in New York and Baltimore during the month of November in 1969.
+The Rolling Stones’ live album‘Get Yer Ya-Ya’s Out!’: The Rolling Stones in Concert was released in 1970.
+All the songs released on the album were recorded live in New York and Baltimore during the month of November 1969.